DoctorLogicProduct/dltest/_posts/2020-03-18-2020-03-18 how-doctors-should-respond-leads.md

 With a [Managed Chat](https://doctorlogic.com/growth-accelerators/medical-managed-chat) service, you can have access to conversations had with website visitors who visit after your office hours.

+Curious to hear your lead follow-up best practices as well, especially those that have been implemented and optimized across your medical practice.

-Now that you’re familiar with lead response best practices let us know when you’re ready to elevate your digital strategy to the next level.
+Don't have a strategy in place?
+Let us know when you’re ready to elevate your digital strategy to the next level.
 Contact us at [sales@doctorlogic.com]()